-Over the last couple of months I have been busy redecorating 3 rooms in my home after a major leak in my kitchen earlier in the year.
-It feels like all my spare time this year has been spent redesigning and organising my kitchen, hallway and living room.
-I could have just giving the walls a fresh lick of paint and laid a new floor to freshen my home decor.
-Instead I decided to go the full hog totally changing my lounge, even adding new windows and doors which caused a lot more mess and stress than I could have imagined.
+Over the last couple of months, I have been busy redecorating 3 rooms in my home after a major leak in my kitchen earlier in the year.
+It feels like all my spare time this year has been spent redesigning and organizing my kitchen, hallway and living room.
+I could have just given the walls a fresh lick of paint and laid a new floor to freshen my home decor.
+Instead, I decided to go the full hog totally changing my lounge, even adding new windows and doors which caused a lot more mess and stress than I could have imagined.

-I replaced my damaged laminate floor with light oak real wood flooring and ordered new blinds to dress the windows and new french doors leading to the back garden, which I absolutely love and wish I had got years ago!
+I replaced my damaged laminate floor with light oak real wood flooring and ordered new vertical blinds from DotcomBlinds to dress the windows and new french doors leading to the back garden, which I absolutely love and wish I had got years ago!

 I have lived in dismal conditions for months with no flooring in my living room and kitchen, so felt I should not only repair damaged woodwork and flooring but update the home decor in my living room by replacing the lighting, curtains, furniture and sofas.
 Most of the furnishings I had previously in my living room I have given away to family and charity shops.

 I really was starting again with a blank canvas getting the chance to redesign the way I wanted my living area to be.
 The only thing holding me back from my major new revamp was my dark brown leather sofas, which were very expensive when I purchased them and as I had cared for them so well were still in fantastic condition.

 I don’t know whether the decision to change them came from the new lighter coloured wood flooring not matching the sofas as well as the old flooring or whether it was just time to replace the sofas to one that suits my taste now.
 I was so excited to go sofa shopping and I knew of a few stores straightaway that sells high-quality well-made sofas to add a touch of class to my living room.

 I had a modest budget in mind but me knowing me I knew I would probably not stick to it!